ljupche98/EPFL-Tweets-Sentiment-Classification/README.md

 The whole data and models can be downloaded from the following link: [>> Click here <<](https://drive.google.com/open?id=1CHvwPWkRB5ka3Iox7LSn4KMu5p2_Nlt-)

-The file must be extracted in the beginning (root) of this repository.
+The file must be extracted in the root of this repository.
+Check the project structure below for more details.

 This data is needed for reproducibility.

+#### Additional word representations

 If you want to generate additional own embeddings, execute
 ```